PerceptronV/meta-composition/README.md

 - [`primitives.py`](./primitives.py) defines primitives for composing together a DSL (with type annotations)
 - [`generators.py`](./generators.py) defines random generator functions for various types
 - [`composer.py`](./composer.py) randomly samples from the primitives to create functions

+Conventions:
+- Input types are always defined as dictionaries {keyword: type}
+- Output types are always defined as tuples (ret1_type, ret2_type, ...)
+    - Single-valued functions from `primitives.py` will be converted to return a length-1 tuple